 Working from a very broad definition of “assignment,” this seminar invites participants to think through the qualities of an effective assignment as well as strategies for structuring assignments that are meaningful and motivating to students.
 We’ll also consider how learning science research can inform our thinking about assignment design.
 Stacy Grooters will facilitate this session.
-Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than January 21st.
+Enrollment is limited; please register as soon as possible, but no later than October 1st.

 Register for the ACT Seminar: Assignment Design (Required)

 Grades can be a significant source of feedback, both evaluating performance and guiding future learning.
 They can also be a source of doubt and anxiety -- for both students and instructors.
 In this session, we will consider how learning science and psychology encourage us to think differently about how we approach grading.
 And we’ll talk about practical strategies -- including the use of rubrics -- for grading more consistently, effectively, and efficiently.
 This seminar will cover some of the material previously included in the “Grading Fairly” session.
-Francesca Minonne will facilitate this session.
-Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than March 16th.
+Francesca Minonne and Kelsey Norwood will facilitate this session.
+Enrollment is limited; please register as soon as possible, but no later than October 12th.

 Register for the ACT Seminar: Grading for Learning (Required)